 Tokyo, more than a city, is a metropolis; an overwhelming landscape that’s home to the world’s finest cuisine, quirkiest districts, kindest people and most ambitious art and architecture.
 It’s a city that inspires visitors to be adventurous and to discover its strangest secrets; it’s also a city that cannot be conquered, which makes it all the more fun to try.
 There are so many unique things to do in Tokyo, all you have to know is where to look.

-Don’t forget a JR pass if you’re planning on leaving Tokyo.
+Don’t forget a JR pass if you’re planning on leaving Tokyo and taking some amazing day trips.
 We were lucky having lived in Tokyo for a while to be able to try most of the activities on this list or spoken to friends who had but even just picking and choosing a few will leave you with fond memories of your trip to Japan.
 So, when looking for the best places to visit in Japan, look no further!

 Don’t forget to check out our three-day itinerary for help planning your trip.